Air vs Brandfolder: A Comparison

 Brandfolder, unlike Air, is not transparent about pricing.
 They do offer a free trial, but some quick research shows that their paid services are nowhere near as affordable as Air’s.
 The company’s Capterra page says that pricing starts at $1,600 per feature.
 Another review site doesn’t offer a specific cost, but does state that Brandfolder ranks 9.8 out of 10 (on a scale of least to most expensive) when compared to other DAMs.

 The only way to find out exactly how much Brandfolder would cost for your specific business needs is to contact their sales team for a quote.

 Air boasts all the features modern companies need to store, manage, share, and otherwise utilize digital assets.
-Air’s feature categories include: Smart Search; Visual Workspace; Seamless Collaboration; Flexible Structure; Content Transfer; Content Strategy; Versions; and Creative Review.
+Air’s feature categories include: Smart Search; Visual Workspace; Flexible Structure; Content Transfer; Content Strategy; Versions; and Creative Review.
 All the functionality you need to optimize your brand management and content management workflows exists within the platform.
 Though the platform is especially optimized for visual assets, it supports an extremely wide range of file formats.
 The platform even generates thumbnail previews for Photoshop documents!